writetome51/subscription-service/README.md

 # SubscriptionService

-A TypeScript/JavaScript class that can represent a Subscription to any kind of data.
+A TypeScript/JavaScript class that represents a Subscription to any kind of data.
 When an Observable (or object with a `subscribe()` method) is passed to the constructor,
 the Subscription is created, and the `data` property is assigned the observable data.
 You call `unsubscribe()` on the class instance when you need to.